draymond63/passion-app/README.md

 The entire app is:
 - completely free
 - ad free
-And it allows you to store your data completely locally!
+- allows you to store your data completely locally!

 If you'd like certain features added, let me know!